 The theme for March was heirlooms, and part poetry slam part author preview, the Salon did not disappoint.

-Salon co-president Jakeb Smith opened proceedings a little after 4PM to an energetic and attentive crowd, and was followed by a blistering poetry suite from Kate MacDonald and a short story from Glass alumni Jak Kirwin, Big Red.
+Salon co-president Jakeb Smith opened proceedings a little after 4PM to an energetic and attentive crowd, and was followed by a blistering poetry suite from Killian MacDonald and a short story from Glass alumni Jak Kirwin, Big Red.

 First-year Mackenzie Castley read her a prose poem Loam, before Vogel Prize winner and Creative Writing lecturer Dr Rohan Wilson surprised the crowd with a preview of his latest project, which was met with rapturous laughter and applause.